i82gaarj/tiktok-live-downloader/README.md

 I did this because YT-DLP stops working when there is a change in TikTok API, so here I can fix it quickly.
 In this script, I only use YT-DLP to handle the filename and the download of the FLV stream.

-NOTICE: It only works on public accounts for now.
+NOTICE: It only works with public accounts for now.

 ## Project Status
 > ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)